tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Zero-RTT Data

-When resuming via a PSK with an appropriate ticket (i.e., one with the "allow_early_data" flag), clients can also send data on their first flight ("early data").
+When resuming via a PSK with an appropriate ticket (i.e., one with the "early_data_info" extension), clients can also send data on their first flight ("early data").
 This data is encrypted solely under keys derived using the first offered PSK as the static secret.
 As shown in
 {{tls-0-rtt}}, the Zero-RTT data is just added to the 1-RTT handshake